 Traction diverticulum / true diverticulum

-These diverticula form in adjacent structures of the esophagus, regardless of muscular weak areas (e.g. parabronchial diverticula, epiphrenic diverticula).
+These diverticula form when adjacent structures form scarring pulling on the whole wall of the esophagus (e.g. parabronchial diverticula, epiphrenic diverticula).

-Foetor ex ore and dysphagia are common.
+Foetor ex ore (stinky breath) and dysphagia are common.
 This may especially result in regurgitation and aspiration during the night.
 Diverticula can easily become inflamed or form fistulae with the accumulation of food remains.

-A damaged plexus myentericus leads to a disruption of esophageal peristalsis and insufficient slackening of the lower sphincter, resulting in the typical “champagne glass” dilation of the esophagus.
+A damaged myenteric plexus leads to a disruption of esophageal peristalsis and insufficient slackening of the lower sphincter, resulting in the typical “champagne glass” dilation of the esophagus.

-Patients complain about difficulties swallowing, regurgitation and a feeling of retrosternal pressure.
+Patients complain about difficulty swallowing, regurgitation and a feeling of retrosternal pressure.

 Popular Exam Questions on the Esophagus